hongzhonglu/vivarium/doc/getting_started.rst

 .. todo:: Reference composites in this and the previous tutorial

 ..
-WARNING:: This tutorial has not yet been tested!
+WARNING:: We haven't tested this tutorial yet!

 #.
 Launch Shepherd in a separate terminal window: